JACoW-org/docs/docs/index.md

 Browse the [General](General/login/) section of this site for basic instructions like how to login or manage your JACoW account.

+## IT documentation

+All the how-to's for conference IT managers are available at http://it-docs.jacow.org/.

 ## JACoW tools documentation

 | Tool                                                                                                                                  | Documentation site                                                                    |